-Designation of individual persons named under UN Security Council Resolutions
+Designation of persons named under UN Security Council Resolutions

-5. Each individual person for the time being named for the purposes of paragraph 3(a) of resolution 1636 by the Committee is a designated person for the purposes of regulations 8 to 12 (asset-freeze etc.) (whose purpose is compliance with the UN obligations mentioned in regulation 4(c)).
+5. Each person for the time being named on the 1988 Sanctions List is a designated person for the purposes of regulations 8 to 12 (asset-freeze etc.) and 15 to 22 (trade etc.) (whose purpose is compliance with the UN obligations mentioned in regulation 4 (purposes))(b).